Animatism

 Many indigenous cultures believe in animatism.
 They believe that worshipping inanimate objects will drive them away from the evil forces around.
 These groups also believe that the inanimate objects they worship have mystical powers that are sent by God to help them on Earth.

+Animatism laid the foundation for animism by introducing the notion of supernatural forces residing within lifeless entities, thus paving the way for the development of more complex belief systems.